 Chrystyna Dail teaches Introduction to Theatre, History of the Theatre I and II, and U.S. Social Activist Performance: History and Praxis in the Department of Theatre Arts.
-Her research interests include U.S. social activist performance, the intersection of race and politics in performance during WWII and the Cold War, labor theatre, 20th century Ukrainian theatre, and witchcraft on the American stage.
+Her research interests include U.S. social activist performance, the intersection of race and politics in performance following WWII, labor theatre, 20th century Ukrainian theatre, and witchcraft on the American stage.
 Her chapter "Driving Race Work: the UAW, Detroit, and Discrimination for Everybody!" is included in the edited collection Working in the Wings: New Perspectives on Theatre History and Labor published by Southern Illinois University Press (http://www.siupress.com/product/Working-in-the-Wings,6154.aspx).
-She has presented her research at ATHE, ASTR, IFTR, MATC, ALA, and SEA and has published with the Journal of American Drama and Theatre, Theatre History Studies, Arthur Miller Journal as well as Performing Arts Resources.
+She has presented her research at ATHE, ASTR, IFTR, MATC, ALA, and SEA and has published with the Journal of American Drama and Theatre, Theatre History Studies, Arthur Miller Journal, Theatre Journal as well as Performing Arts Resources.
 Chrystyna is secretary of the American Theatre and Drama Society (www.atds.org) and an executive committee member of the American Society for Theatre Research (http://www.astr.org/).
 Her book, Stage for Action: U.S. Social Activist Theatre in the 1940s is under contract with Southern Illinois University Press (September 2016).

 Chrystyna is a member of Actors’ Equity Association.
 During her ten year stint in the Washington, D.C. metropolitan region she performed with the Tony Award winning Signature Theatre, Keegan Theatre, and American Century Theatre as well as various regional and touring companies.